this father’s day, aussies across the nation have called on employers to give their working dads the ultimate gift

 According to the 2019 employer brand research, which surveyed over 10,000 Australians, the number one attribute that makes a company attractive to employees and job seekers alike is positive work-life balance.

-It should be concerning then for Australian employers that within our recent survey looking at fathers at work, there are stark concerns from Aussie workers surrounding current parental leave practices.
+It should be concerning for Australian employers that within our recent survey looking at fathers at work, there are stark concerns from Aussie workers surrounding current parental leave practices.

 - The majority (7 in 10) believe employers need to do more to support dads after paternity leave.

 - 71% of men said this was important to them

 - Considering males only take up 2% of extended parental leave (more than two weeks off) in Australia, this is significant

 - Nearly two-thirds (59%) of those surveyed agreed that achieving a balance between caring for a new child and earning a living is the number one pressure men face post-baby

 - A lack of paid leave and/or flexible working arrangements comes in at a close second (55%)

 - Juggling their newfound work-life balance as they manage new family responsibilities is third on the list

-I see on a daily basis how my husband balances his commitments as husband, colleague and father.
+I see on a daily basis how my husband balances his commitments as a husband, colleague and father.
 Thanks to his employer’s good flexible working policies, he is able to work from home on a set day each week.
-This means he is able to split his time between looking after our daughter and managing his work load.
+This means he is able to split his time between looking after our daughter and managing his workload.
 What’s more, he was able to spend four months on parental leave and I can see how this strengthened his relationship with our daughter.

 The research comes at an opportune moment, with closing the gender pay gap and improving access to paid parental leave both areas needing urgent attention in Australia.